 To get all of these things in just a couple of years, and to get these things at an attractive interest rate that you can afford, you need one thing: a record of your good credit habits and history.

 Your credit report is that record of your credit habits and history, and your credit score is a number derived from that record.
-You can check your credit report from each of the 3 major credit reporting agencies for free once a year through AnnualCreditReport.com, and you can monitor your credit score for free once a month using Credit.com’s Credit Report Card.
+You can check your credit report for free from each of the 3 major credit reporting agencies once a year, and you can monitor your credit score for free once a month using Credit.com’s Credit Report Card.

 You might detest the summer job you have right now because you only see it as a way to scrape together some money for next semester.
 But what you really have is a stepping stone that can allow you to start building those good credit habits and history.
 The decisions you make today with your job and the money you are earning from it will have repercussions on your future life and career.